SixArm/sixarm_date_time_format_iso/README.md

-# Date Time UTC ISO format
+# SixArm.com → date time ISO format

 This page shows how to print a date and time:

-  * Using the UTC time zone
   * Using the ISO 8601 format
+  * Using the UTC time zone, or optionally with a time zone using hours and minutes, such as "+00:00"
-  * Using seconds, or microseconds, or milliseconds, or nanoseconds
+  * Using seconds, or microseconds, or milliseconds, or nanoseconds.
-  * Using the format "YYYY-MM-DDT00:00:00.000000000Z"
+  * Using the format "YYYY-MM-DDT00:00:00.000000000Z", or optionally "YYYY-MM-DDT00:00:00.000000000+00:00"

 Code conventions: